-- Patient PAM USABILITY complains of joint pain.
+- 1. Patient PAM USABILITY complains of joint pain.
 You decide to prescribe Naproxen 250mg, 1 tablet per day as needed for pain.
 The patient requests that you call the prescription in to the pharmacy. - During prescribing, you notice the Drug-Drug Intervention alert between Naproxen and Lithium.
 You decide to instead prescribe Acetaminophen 500mg tablet, once per day as needed for pain.

-Optimal Path: Optimal Path con't: 1.
+PATH(S) TO COMPLETION: Optimal Path: Optimal Path con't: 1.
 Click Rx in Meds pane 11.
 Click OK to delete 2.
 Type drug name in the search field 12.
 Type new drug name in search field 3.
 Hit Enter or click Search 13.
 Hit Enter or click Search 4.
 Select the drug from the list 14.
 Select drug from the list 5.
 Click Prescribe 15.
 Click Prescribe 6.
 Select Sig Other, prn pain 16.
 Select Sig Other, prn pain 7.
 Check Finished 17.
 Check Finished 8.
 Click OK to confirm refills/dispense 18.
-Click OK to confirm refills/dispense

-19. Click Phone RX to preview the prescription

-20. Click Phone RX to save/close
+Click OK to confirm refills/dispense 9.
+Click Choose Different Drug 19.
+Click Phone RX to preview the prescription 10.
+Double-click on the drug name 20.
+Click Phone RX to save/close